Olin1314/CS520-Mathematical-Modeling-Project/README.md

 # CS_520_Project_The Priority List of Statisticians for Boosting Home Value

-## Purpose
-The primary objective of this project is to find out a priority list for home improvement that can be helpful for boosting home values from a statistician’s view.
-Commonly used house attributes would be analyzed and the project would be planned to figure out the most relevant features of a house regarding sale prices.
-Hopefully, this project could offer some suggestions on house improvement and home value boosting for home investors during their stay.

 ## How to Run
 Copy this repository and open **Project.Rproj** in RStudio.